PostHog/posthog.com/contents/handbook/engineering/how-we-review.md

     - Confusing wording
     - Backend tracked events not being fired properly or with an incorrect payload.
     - Should the code be behind a feature flag?
-      - If the code is behind a feature flag, do all cases work properly? (particularly make sure the old functionality does not brake)
+      - If the code is behind a feature flag, do all cases work properly? (in particular, make sure the old functionality does not break)
     - Are we building the right thing?
 (We should be willing to throw away PRs or start over)
-    - Don't be shy here, try to break it!
+    - Don't be shy here - try to break it!
   - What not to look for:
     - Issues _not_ related to this PR.
 Create a new issue for those.